 Now how exactly did each team get to this stage of the tournament?
 In the Round of 32, four teams each were drawn into Groups A through H, and each team played each other twice for a total of six games apiece (round robin style).
 The top two teams in each group then moved on to the Round of 16 where we’re currently at.
 Below were how the groups unfolded, including some high caliber matches like Bayern-Manchester City, Juventus-Atletico, Real Madrid-Liverpool, and Dortmund-Arsenal.

 — Bookie Insiders (@Bookieinsiders) August 28, 2014

 Even to those familiar with each Champions League team, it’s tough to forecast what will happen without looking at the odds to win each group.
-While some are expecting to win with relative ease (Barcelona -250, Real Madrid -400), others don’t have an underdog higher than +300 (Group C).
-Below are the odds to win each group at CRIS:
+While some were expecting to win with relative ease (Barcelona -250, Real Madrid -400), others did’t have an underdog higher than +300 (Group C).
+Below were the odds to win each group at CRIS (Group Winners are bolded):

 Group A: Atletico +100, Juventus +110, Olympiakos +1200, Malmo +7900

 Group B: Real Madrid -400, Liverpool +350, Basel +2400, Ludogrets +9900

 Group C: Leverkusen +250, Benfica +275, Monaco +275, Zenit +300

 Group D: Arsenal -105, Dortmund +120, Galatasaray +1200, Anderlecht +3903